neptulon/neptulon/README.md

 ```

 This simplicity makes client writing a breeze.
 We also plan to add support for WebSocket protocol for Web clients.

-## TLS Only

-Currently we only support TLS for communication.
-Raw TCP/UDP and DTLS support is planned for future iterations.

 ## JSON-RPC 2.0